-As the main entity in charge of ensuring compliance with energy public policy and to carry out energy policy mandates, this honorable Bureau has authority to review this submission pursuant to Act 57-2014 and to Act 17-2019.
-Specifically, Act 57-2014 gives the Energy Bureau authority and regulatory oversight over electric services and electric service companies, such as PREPA and LUMA.
+Act 57-2014, as amended, gives the Energy Bureau authority and regulatory oversight over electric services and electric service companies, such as PREPA and LUMA.
 See Act 57-2014, Sections 6.3 and 6.4.
 Among other powers, the Energy Bureau may establish public policy standards with respect to electric service companies, establish rates, regulate any transaction, action or omission in connection with the electric power grid and the electric power infrastructure, and exercise jurisdiction over certified electric power companies, persons connected to the grid or receiving energy services and persons that exercise control over the provision of electric power services.
 See Id.
 The Bureau may also determine the type of information it shall request electric service companies to provide regarding its dispatch center.
-Id., Section 6.3 (t).
+Id., Section 6.3 (t); see also Section 6.24 of Act 17-2014, as amended.